Toyshirou/rebellion/README.md

 # rebellion
-It's an extraordinary team who does not like authority and refuses to obey rules
+they are extraordinary people who do not like authority and refuses to obey rules